Presidents of the University

 Kevin L. Clayton (2014-2015), former vice-chair of the university’s Board of Trustees, became interim president after the departure of Alice Gast.
 Mr. Clayton retired from the global investment management firm Oaktree Capital Management, L.P., where he had a distinguished 19-year career.
 He joined Oaktree in 1995 and founded their Marketing and Client Relations Department; he retired as principal and director of the firm.

 Clayton earned his B.A. in government from Lehigh in 1984 and his M.B.A. from St. Joseph’s University in 1988.
 During his time at Lehigh, he served as a four-year class president; as a member of the Newman Association and Alpha Tau Omega; and was elected to Omicron Delta Kappa, the national leadership honor society.
 He continued his service to Lehigh as a member of the Board of Trustees during the period 1993-1999 and again from 2005-2014.
 As a member of the Board, Clayton served on the Finance Committee, Endowment Fund Investment Committee, Campus Planning and Operations Committee, Student Affairs Committee, and Advancement Committee.
 He also served on the Dean’s Advisory Council for the College of Business.

 Clayton and his family have long-standing ties to Lehigh.
 His late father, William Clayton ’51, was a Lehigh trustee for more than 20 years and was a member of the Executive Committee of the Board.
 In honor of his parents, Clayton and his wife, Lisa, established the William L. and Carol L. Clayton Endowed Scholarship Fund in 2003.
 In 2008 they established the Lisa A. and Kevin L. Clayton ’84 Endowed Scholarship Fund to support students enrolled in Lehigh's South Mountain College.
 Their contributions also include supporting the Annual Fund, the Athletics Partnership Program, and the Dean’s Strategic Initiative.
 The Claytons' son, Patrick ’13, became a member of the third generation of Claytons to earn a Lehigh degree.

-John D. Simon (2015-present) was installed as Lehigh’s 14th president during the annual Founder's Day ceremony on October 2, 2015.
+John D. Simon (2015-2021) was installed as Lehigh’s 14th president during the annual Founder's Day ceremony on October 2, 2015.
 Before coming to Lehigh, Dr. Simon was executive vice president and provost at the University of Virginia.
 Previous to that, he was vice provost of academic affairs at Duke University.